Turkey’s president on Wednesday dismissed the prospect of potential EU sanctions, saying such a move would not be Ankara’s concern.

 Turkish leaders have repeatedly stressed that Ankara is in favor of resolving all outstanding problems in the region through international law, good neighborly relations, dialogue, and negotiation.

-Washington opposed the purchase, which came after it refused to sell Turkey US-made Patriot air defense batteries.
+President Erdogan referred to criticism by the US on Turkish arms purchases, apparently regarding Ankara’s procurement of Russian S-400 missile defense systems, saying such remarks were unfitting.
+Washington has opposed the transaction, which came after it refused to sell Turkey US-made Patriot air defense batteries.

-Erdogan said he would speak with Biden once he officially takes office on Jan.
-20.
+Erdogan said he would speak to US President-elect Joe Biden once he officially claims office in January.